popgendad/libpbwt/README.md

 int pbwt_query_match (pbwt_t *b, const size_t query_index, const double minlen)
 ```

 The `pbwt_query_match` function finds only the set maximal matches in `b` that involve the haplotypes labeled as query sequences.
 The minimum length required to be considered a match is specified by the `minlen` variable.
-The minimum length is the proportion of the total genetic map distance of the window covered by a potential match.
+The minimum length is the total genetic map distance (cM) of the window covered by a potential match.
 The function returns non-zero on error and zero on success.
 A pointer to the match interval tree is stored in `b->match`.

 #### match_search()